 Shooting conditions are always strange when even the best phone cameras don’t work all that well.
-For example, you want to click a in a dimly-lit restaurant while enjoying dinner with your family.
-I’m sure that the smart phone won’t give you the exact result.
+For example, you want to click in a dimly-lit restaurant while enjoying dinner with your family.
+I’m sure that the smartphone won’t give you the exact result.

 Lens is the Key part of the Camera.
 Camera lenses with lower F value (lens with F1.8 is likely to be really good and is a better option than a lens with F2.8) are generally better.
 The lower F value in a lens also means that you will be able to shoot in lower light.
 For example, a camera with F1.8 lens will allow you to shoot and take an image in a dimly-lit restaurant and while a camera with F3.5 or F4 won’t.

-Cameras with fixed focus lens, like the Fujifilm X100S, have better image quality than the cameras with zoom lens such as RX 100 III.
+Cameras with fixed focus lenses, like the Fujifilm X100S, have better image quality than the cameras with zoom lenses such as RX 100 III.
 This is because fixed focus lenses usually have better optical performance.
 The world’s sharpest lenses used by professional photographers all have fixed focus length.

 Battery is the heart of a Camera.
-Always go for a camera that uses lithium battery and not AA/AAA batteries.
+Always go for a camera that uses lithium batteries and not AA/AAA batteries.

 Megapixels are also overrated.
 If your camera shoots more than 10-megapixel images, it is more than enough.
 Using a camera flash light can both broaden the scope and enhance the appearance of your photographic subjects.